sst/guide/_chapters/list-all-the-notes.md

 code: frontend
 ---

 Now that we are able to create a new note.
 Let's create a page where we can see a list of all the notes a user has created.
-It makes sense that this would be the home page (even though we use the `/` route for the landing page).
-So we just need to conditionally render the landing page or the home page depending on the user session.
+It makes sense that this would be the homepage (even though we use the `/` route for the landing page).
+So we just need to conditionally render the landing page or the homepage depending on the user session.

 Currently, our Home containers is very simple.
 Let's add the conditional rendering in there.